-Obeying God’s Commands for Sex
+Obeying God’s Commands For Sex

 But because of the temptation to sexual immorality, each man should have his own wife and each woman her own husband.
 The husband should give to his wife her conjugal rights, and likewise the wife to her husband.
 For the wife does not have authority over her own body, but the husband does.
 Likewise the husband does not have authority over his own body, but the wife does.
 Do not deprive one another, except perhaps by agreement for a limited time, that you may devote yourselves to prayer; but then come together again, so that Satan may not tempt you because of your lack of self-control.
-1 Corinthians 7:2-5ESV

 Here again we see the clarity of the Westminster Divines in discerning God’s good will for mankind.
 Notice first how marriage is a duty to all those who do not have the gift of continency.
 The gift of continency refers to being able to control sexual desires & passions to the point where you are not struggling with sexual sin, even though you have no spouse with which to legitimately satisfy those desires.
-If this is NOT you, then it is your duty to get married, for marriage is the only place where those desires can be legitimately expressed.
-Here, make sure you are not being deceived by the world’s view of marriage.
+If this is NOT you, then it is your duty to get married, for marriage is the only place where those desires can be legitimately expressed, but make sure you are not being deceived by the world’s view of marriage.
 The world likes to promote the fairy tale that there is one perfect person for you out there and that is the only person you are supposed to marry or else you have messed up your whole life.
 This falsehood has caused much pain and loneliness for many.
 The fact is that marriage is about commitment.
-As a Christian you can make a marriage work with any other Christian of the opposite sex.
-If you do not have the gift of continency, it is your duty to be seeking out such a marriage.
+As a Christian you can make a marriage work with any other non-related Christian of the opposite sex, and if you do not have the gift of continency, it is your duty to be seeking out such a marriage.

 The second and third duties are “conjugal love and cohabitation.”
 Conjugal refers to two objects that are made to be joined together.
 Plainly stated the sexual organs of one man and one woman are created by God to join together.
 Here the Catechism is teaching that married people are commanded by God to have sex together and also to live together.
 The passage from Corinthians goes much further and actually forbids either partner in the marriage from NOT having sex with their spouse.
 Even if they both agree to refrain from intercourse, they are only allowed by God to do so for a time, and then only to give themselves to prayer!
-How good is God to give us the gift of sex.
-How wisely has He regulated it.
+How good is God to give us the gift of sex?
+How wisely has He regulated it?
 If only we would listen to Him.